Machine Learning Based Mesh Movement for Non-Hydrostatic Tsunami Simulation: Introduction

-With the recent explosion in the development of AI techniques in PDE solvers, there has been increasing interest in AI-based mesh adaptation approaches.
+With the recent boom in the development of deep learning techniques applied to PDE solvers, there has been increasing interest in using neural networks as learned surrogates for mesh adaptation, aiming to accelerate or replace costly conventional mesh adaptation methods.
 According to \cite{Song2022}, a series of these methods focusing on mesh generation and mesh refinement have been developed (follow the work of \cite{FIDKOWSKI2021109957}, \cite{huang2021}, \cite{yang2023} and \cite{Zhang2020}), which provide a number of new opportunities and possibilities to address the limitations of traditional mesh adaptation approaches, including high computational costs.
 To alleviate the mesh tangling and enhance the flexibility of mesh adaptation for traditional MA-based mesh movement, \cite{Song2022} introduced a novel learning-based approach called Mesh Movement Network (M2N) that consists of a Neural Spline model or a Graph Attention Network (GAT).
 It presented a more direct way to generate the adapted meshes via a neural network compared with the previous AI-based mesh adaptation.
 As an enhancement and further study of M2N, \cite{zhang2024} introduced Universal Mesh Movement Network (UM2N), which consists of an encoder based on a Graph Transformer and a decoder based on a GAT.
 Compared to the previous M2N, it selects the element volume loss as training loss instead of the coordinates loss, which is driven by the need for greater physical validity and robustness in automated mesh adaptation.
 This significantly improves the speed of mesh generation, robustness, and capability of adaptive meshing to address complex boundary problems (following the results in \cite{zhang2024}).
 However, the complexity of the existing experiments with these methods is still far removed from real-life applications including coastal tsunami modelling.

 This work extends research on UM2N \citep{zhang2024} and traditional MA based mesh movement \citep{Andrew2018, Clare2021} , and further develops non-hydrostatic modelling within the Thetis framework \citep{PAN201968, PAN2021101732}.
 It also represents the first demonstration of a DG-FE based PDE solver integrated with UM2N (AI for mesh adaptation), applied to non-hydrostatic shallow water equations for the simulation of coastal tsunami propagation and run-up with significant water dispersion.